akjetma/jungle/README.md

 There are a number of things that would need to happen to make this code production-ready that I haven't done for the sake of time and austerity with respect to the goals of the coding challenge.

 - *Lifecycle/state management:* I have some hardcoded values in `config` and `receiver` that should be passed as parameters to functions for the sake of testability.
 I usually use stuartsierra's component library or my own implementation of its pattern to manage these issues, but it would be overkill/tangential to the goals of the coding challenge.
-- *Error handling and validation:* The presence and types of parameters for the API should be validated.
-And my exception-handling middleware is very simplistic.
+- ~*Error handling and validation:* The presence and types of parameters for the API should be validated.
+And my exception-handling middleware is very simplistic.~
+    Added code for consistent, reusable error handling and validation